nominetresearch/microbit-networking-book/retransmissions/retransmissions.md

 Extended activity
 -----------------

+!!! attention "Exercise 1"
-1. Based on your experiments, discuss with your teammate how the increase in retransmissions helps.
+	Based on your experiments, discuss with your teammate how the increase in retransmissions helps.
 In your discussion, answer the following questions:

 	- How does the infromation loss improve as you increase the number of retransmissions?
 	- Does the method guarantee all messages are received at least once?
 	- How would you improve your method?

+!!! attention "Exercise 2"
-2.Imagine you are going to survey packet loss in different locations inside a room using two micro:bits.
+	Imagine you are going to survey packet loss in different locations inside a room using two micro:bits.
 Write a receiver and a sender program to measure packet loss.
 What do you observe?
 How does the packet loss change in different locations?

 Problems
 --------